Acoustic Guitar Saddles for Plain G String Set Up

 Most steel-string acoustic guitars are set up for four wound bass strings for the bass E, A, D, and G, then two plain strings for the B and treble E. However, some acoustic guitars are set up with a plain G string, similar to what you would find on many electric guitars.

 Use of a thinner, plain G string will affect intonation, and there are some saddles used for a plain G string set up.
-Let’s review the three common types – BGD Compensated, B and G Compensated, and Routed Front Electric.
+Let’s review the four common types – BGD Compensated, B and G Compensated, Compensated B and G with Slanted Bass, and Routed Front Electric.

 BGD Compensated